 In my pre-pregnant life (a lifetime ago), I was at battle with my body.
 As if we were two separate entities, always at odds.
 I pushed my body, fought with my body.
 It could always do a little more — run an extra mile, do an extra strength set, stay awake another hour.
 And often times my body would push back with chronic colds and stomach problems.

 Yet when I was pregnant, I learned to work with my body, listen to my body, respect my body.
 For the first time I felt in tune with not only what I wanted, but what my body needed.
-I stopped eating “diet” food pumped with additives and preservatives — focusing on whatever had the most nutrition rather than the least calories.
+I stopped eating "diet" food pumped with additives and preservatives.
+Instead, I focused on whatever had the most nutrition, rather than the least calories.
 I stopped pushing my body past its limits.
 I listened.

-And that’s never gone away, even after pregnancy.
-In fact, after seeing all my body can accomplish — from labor to breastfeeding — I have an even stronger respect and appreciation for all my body is capable of.
+And that hasn't gone away, even after pregnancy.
+In fact, after seeing all my body can accomplish — from labor to breastfeeding — I have an even stronger respect and appreciation for my body's capabilities.

 So while I was Googling what would happen to my stomach, my skin, my breasts, my feet, my hips, I had no idea that the real change wouldn't be my body, but my relationship with my body.
 And even though I do have some stretch marks and my pre-baby abdominal muscles haven't tightened back to their original strength, the changes are pretty minimal.
 Shockingly minimal, in fact.
 I mean, I'm not sure I'd wear a two-piece bathing suit just yet, but who cares?
 (To be fair, I haven't exercised a single day since I gave birth.
 Yikes!)